matuzo/HTMHell/hell/adventcalendar/2025/17/index.md

 - The “soft hyphen” character, `&shy;`
 - The “non-breaking space” character, `&nbsp;`

-Let’s “break” down (nyuk, nyuk) those techniques:What they do, when they’re appropriate, and alternatives to consider.
+Let’s “break” down (nyuk, nyuk) those techniques: What they do, when they’re appropriate, and alternatives to consider.

 ## The “break” element, `<br>`